AltraMayor/f3/doc/usage.rst

 the drive.
 One can estimate the size of this cache as follows: 523920 \* 512B ~ 256MB.

-Tom Metro once ran ``f3write`` on a 16GB flash drive formated with ext2 file system, and obtained puzzling free space at the end of ``f3write``'s output:
+Tom Metro once ran ``f3write`` on a 16GB flash drive formatted with ext2 file system, and obtained puzzling free space at the end of ``f3write``'s output: